dlr-ve-esy/charging-ontology/docs/scenarios.md

 ???+ question "Competency question 1.0"

-    A public charging station is a kind of transportation infrastructure.
+    A public charging station is part of some transportation infrastructure.

 ???+ question "Competency question 1.1"